lemon-casino/Notepad3/Readme.md

 * **[GET IN TOUCH](https://rizonesoft.com/contact-us)**
 * **Premium Support** - On Rizonesoft, support is free and we will assist you the best we can.
 Please be patient when contacting us; there are mainly volunteers working on Rizonesoft projects, and time is a precious commodity.

+## Building on GitHub Actions

+This repository includes a workflow that compiles Notepad3 on Windows runners.
+The workflow file is located at `.github/workflows/windows-build.yml` and is triggered for pushes and pull requests.
+It builds both 32-bit and 64-bit binaries and uploads the resulting executables as workflow artifacts.

 ## Changes compared to Flo's official [Notepad2](https://www.flos-freeware.ch/notepad2.html) (made in [Notepad2-mod](https://xhmikosr.github.io/notepad2-mod/)):